KRWCLASSIC/Steam-Account-Switcher-Manager/readme.md

 > You can also build this project with Nuitka or PyInstaller if you prefer binaries.
 > Prebuild binaries are available in the [releases section](https://github.com/KRWCLASSIC/SteamAccountSwitcherManager/releases).

+## Building

+All notes about building are available [here](https://github.com/KRWCLASSIC/Steam-Account-Switcher-Manager/blob/main/building_scripts/building_note.txt).
+In the same folder you can find build scripts for different building tools and operating systems.

+> `build_all.bat` is a script that builds all versions in a queue under Windows.
+It requires WSL to be installed and configured beforehand, which includes having Python packages installed on both systems.
+For more details, refer to the building note mentioned above.

 ## Usage